josh-allan/dotfiles/README.md

 ---

 - @viqueen's Devbox repo, some scripts have been borrowed and added into `.zshrc`
-- @macintacos for some helpful neovim keybinds, and a remapping helper function
+- @macintacos for some helpful neovim keybinds, and a remapping helper function, plus some fish inspiration